Everything You Need to Know About Exterior Paint Primer

 A Gallon's Worth

-A gallon of quality exterior paint typically covers a surface of 350-400 square feet with one coat.
+A gallon of quality outdoor primer paint typically covers a surface of 350-400 square feet with one coat.
 For the best finish, however, use two coats of paint.
-You'll need more paint when transitioning from a light hue to a dark one, or to cover rough surfaces such as stucco.
+You'll need more exterior paint primer when transitioning from a light hue to a dark exterior house color, or to cover rough surfaces such as stucco.

 Take Time to Prep